Microbiology Society: Society Prizes

 The Microbiology Society awards a range of prizes in recognition of significant contributions to microbiology.

-In 2009, the Society announced the Society for General Microbiology Prize Medal, awarded annually to a microbiologist of international standing whose work has had a far-reaching impact beyond microbiology.
-The first medal was awarded to Stanley Prusiner.
-The recipient of the Prize Medal gives a lecture based on the work for which the award has been made, which is usually published in a Society journal.
-In 2015, the prize was renamed the Microbiology Society Prize Medal.
+The Prize Medal is awarded annually to an outstanding microbiologist who is a global leader in their field and whose work has had a far-reaching impact beyond the field of microbiology.
+The recipient receives £1,000 and usually gives a lecture to a meeting of the Society.
+The first medal was awarded to Stanley Prusiner and winners have included world-leading microbiologists from across the discipline.

 The Marjory Stephenson Prize is awarded annually for an outstanding contribution of current importance in microbiology.
 The winner receives £1000 and gives a lecture on his/her work at a Society meeting.
 The lecture is usually published in a society journal.
 Marjory Stephenson was the second president of the Society (1947–1949) and a distinguished pioneer of chemical microbiology.

 The Fleming Prize Lecture is awarded annually to recognise outstanding research in any branch of microbiology by a microbiologist in the early stages of his/her career.
 Sir Alexander Fleming was the first President of the Society (1945–1947) and received a Nobel Prize for his discovery of penicillin.

-The Sir Howard Dalton Young Microbiologist of the Year Competition is presented annually to a Society member who is a PhD student or early-career postdoctoral researcher.
-The competition is judged on the participants' oral or poster presentations at Society conferences.
-The prize was renamed in 2009 in honour of the late Howard Dalton.

-The Peter Wildy Prize Lecture is awarded annually for contribution to microbiology education or communication.
-It is named after Peter Wildy, a virologist and was established in 2001.
+The Outreach and Engagement Prize is awarded annually to an individual for an outstanding contribution to microbiology outreach and/or engagement in order to stimulate interest and understanding in the subject.

-The Microbiology Outreach Prize was established in 2009.
+The Translational Microbiology Prize Lecture is awarded annually to an individual who has demonstrated outstanding contribution to translational microbiology.

+The Equality, Diversity and Inclusion Prize Lecture is awarded annually for good practice in and/or an outstanding contribution to initiatives that promote equality, diversity and inclusion in the microbiological community, and/or widen participation by those from historically marginalised communities, by raising awareness of microbiology and inspiring the next generation of microbiologists to pursue microbiology careers.

+The Society awards the Early Career Microbiologist of the Year prizes annually to members presenting work at the Society's Annual Conference or Irish Division meeting.
+The prize recognises and rewards excellence in science communication by a member in the early stages of their career.